alperengozeten/ErasMOVE-app/README.md

 -   Get notifications and emails about a student’s file requests, and they will be able to see the list of requests.

--   For the placements to be done, a sheet including information about applicants, their GPA’s and ENG101/102 notes will be uploaded by administrative staff.
+-   For the placements to be done, a sheet including information about applicants, their cumulative GPA’s and ENG 101/102 notes will be uploaded by administrative staff initially.

 -   They will also be able to submit the requested file to the system.